 These references may also be useful:

 I joined UH as an Assistant Professor in August, 1997.
 I got tenure and promotion in 2004.

-I am no longer director of the Advanced Network Computing Laboratory (ANCL), which I was from 1997 to 2005.
+I was director of the Advanced Network Computing Laboratory (ANCL) from 1997 to 2005.

 Before UH, I was a Systems Scientist (and prior to that, a Post-Doctoral Research Associate) at the Department of Computer Science at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 At CMU I worked with the Fox Project.
 I joined CMU in 1993.

 Before CMU, I worked for Fore Systems, writing software for ATM switches.
 Fore has been acquired by Marconi and no longer exists as a separate entity.
 Likewise, Marconi has since been purchased by Ericsson.